google/clusterfuzz/docs/production-setup/clusterfuzz.md

 ## Create OAuth credentials
 Follow [these instructions](https://developers.google.com/identity/protocols/OAuth2InstalledApp#creatingcred)
 to create OAuth credentials for our project setup script.
-When prompted for an credential type, choose `OAuth client ID -> Other` and provide a name.
+Choose `OAuth client ID` credential type.
+When prompted for an application type, choose `Other`.
+You may also need to fill in the application name on "OAuth consent screen" tab, enter any name of your choice, e.g. `MyClusterFuzz`.

 Download these credentials as JSON and place it somewhere safe.
 Export the path in environment for later use: